 There are different types of brachytherapy.
 With interstitial brachytherapy, your healthcare provider will put tiny radioactive implants (also called seeds) in the tumor during a surgical procedure.
 Each one is about the size of a sesame seed.
 The number of seeds you’ll have depends on the size of the tumor.

 The seeds will stay in your body for the rest of your life.
 They’ll give off less and less radiation over time.
-Eventually, they won’t give off any radiation at all.
+Eventually, they will not give off any radiation at all.

 The seeds will be made of radioactive iodine (I-125) or palladium (Pd-103) and covered with titanium.
 Your radiation oncologist will tell you which type you’ll have.Back to top

 Your radiation oncologist will work with an interventional radiologist to place the seeds in the tumor.